 presumption of fault towards the operator - for all non-high-risk AI-systems

 joint and several liability of all operators

 possibility to recourse for compensation among operators / producer

 deployer - majority of political groups preferred the term 'operator'

 backend operator - now included if not already liable under PLD

 immaterial damages - our biggest defeat.
 The other groups wanted to include them even though strict liability regimes in Europe do no cover this type of harm.
-The inclusion is simply against our legal traditions (and the harm is already covered elsewhere).
-We also fear that such an inclusion will lead to legal overlaps with already existing laws (such as the GDPR, anti-discrimination-directives etc.)
+We fear that such an inclusion will lead to legal overlaps with already existing laws (such as the GDPR, anti-discrimination-directives etc.)

 ANNEX - our examples of potential high-risk AI-systems were deleted.
 It is now up to the European Commission to bring forward a first draft ANNEX.